1954 Chicago Cardinals season

 The 1954 Chicago Cardinals season marked the 35th year the team was in the National Football League (NFL).
-While the team improved on their previous season of 1–10–1 by winning two games, hey failed to qualify for the playoffs for the sixth consecutive season.
+While the team improved on their previous season of 1–10–1 by winning two games, they failed to qualify for the playoffs for the sixth consecutive season.

 In 1954 the Cardinals became the first NFL team in history to allow 30 or more points in each of its first five games in a season.